Good Scales and Non-Compactness of Squares: Introduction

 \begin{theorem} Assuming the consistency of a cardinal $\kappa$ that is $\kappa^{\omega+1}$-supercompact, it is consistent that there is a model of set theory in which the following are true:

 \begin{enumerate} \item $\aleph_\omega$ is a strong limit, \item all scales on $\aleph_\omega$ are good,

 \item $\square_{\aleph_n}$ holds for all $n<\omega$,

-\item $\square_{\aleph_{\omega}}^*$ fails,\footnote{The consistency of the conjunction of the first four points in \autoref{maintheorem} was claimed the first arXiv version of the compactness of weak square paper \cite{Levine2022compactness}, but the proof in the original source was flawed.} \item there are stationarily-many $N \prec H(\aleph_{\omega+1})$ of cardinality $\aleph_1$ that are not sup-internally approachable at $\aleph_{\omega+1}$.\footnote{It appears that sup-internally approachable sets are not necessarily internally unbounded.
-The previous version had a claim (formerly Theorem 4.12) to this effect.
-However, Hannes Jakob pointed out that the former Proposition 4.15 had counterexample if $\P$ is a Prikry forcing.
-The former 4.15 is also false if $\P$ is a Namba forcing.} \end{enumerate}\end{theorem}
+\item $\square_{\aleph_{\omega}}^*$ fails,\footnote{The consistency of the conjunction of the first four points in \autoref{maintheorem} was claimed the first arXiv version of the compactness of weak square paper \cite{Levine2022compactness}, but the proof in the original source was flawed.} \item there are stationarily-many $N \prec H(\aleph_{\omega+1})$ of cardinality $\aleph_1$ that are not sup-internally approachable at $\aleph_{\omega+1}$. \end{enumerate}\end{theorem}

 The use of a large cardinal assumption is necessary for our result.
-The failure of $\square_\kappa$ for singular $\kappa$ implies the consistency of substantial large cardinals \cite{Sargsyan2014}.
-An exact lower bound for failure of $\square_\kappa$ for singular $\kappa$ is unknown.
+The failure of $\square_\kappa$ for singular $\kappa$ implies the consistency of substantial large cardinals: Sargsyan showed that it implies the existence of a non-tame mouse \cite{Sargsyan2014}, which in particular, by work of Woodin, implies the consistency of a Woodin cardinal above a strong cardinal \cite[Theorem 15.1]{Steel2008}.

 \autoref{maintheorem} depends on the approximation and dominating properties (roughly-stated) of a version of Namba forcing, which we analyze in Section 2.
 We will also use a simple poset for forcing the existence of good scales in the construction.
 The interaction of the Namba forcing and the good scale forcing will be the crux of the proof, which we provide in Section 3.
-Our construction will be shaped in a way that gives an analogy with guessing models, so that our work can be connected to more recent research.
+Our construction will be shaped in a way that gives an analogy with guessing models (see \cite{Viale-Weiss2010}, so that our work can be connected to more recent research.

 In Section 4, we will prove some elaborating results that more or less consider possible variations on \autoref{maintheorem}.
 First, we show that it as possible to obtain a model in which $\square_{\aleph_n}$ holds for all $n<\omega$ while $\square(\aleph_{\omega+1},\aleph_1)$ fails.
 This square principle would fail under $\mathsf{PFA}$, so this result indicates possible tension between good scales and square principles.
-Finally, we show that $\mathsf{PFA}$ is consistent with all scales on $\aleph_\omega$ being good.
-This makes use of our good scale-forcing poset, and it stands in contrast with a result of Cummings and Magidor, which states that Martin's Maximum ($\textup{\textsf{MM}}$, see \cite{Foreman-Magidor-Shelah1989}) implies that if $\lambda$ is a singular cardinal of countable cofinality, then all scales on $\lambda$ are bad \cite{Cummings-Magidor2011}.

 We are assuming that the reader is familiar with the basics of cardinal arithmetic, forcing, and large cardinals (see \cite{Jech2003}).